Military Spouse Tuition AssistanceUpdated: December 23, 2022

 The Army Emergency Relief Spouse Education Assistance Program (SEAP)

 SEAP is a need-based education assistance program designed to provide spouses and surviving spouses of active-duty soldiers living stateside.
 This program offers a variable amount per academic year for stateside college attendance.
-The maximum amount awarded in 2018 was just over $2,800.
+The maximum amount awarded in 2018 was more than $2,800.

 Operated by a private company called Army Emergency Relief, this program is not an entitlement.
 Applicants are not automatically approved just because they potentially qualify.

 The program is subject to available funding issues.
-Other variables may affect the number of approvals and the amount of funds issued via those approvals.
+Other variables may affect the number of approvals and the number of funds issued through those approvals.

 Those who get free tuition via their employers cannot get tuition reimbursement from SEAP.
 They may apply for financial help with fees, books, supplies, expenses, and other costs for approved coursework.

-Qualifying military spouses must be enrolled, accepted, or pending acceptance as a full-time or part-time student.
+Qualifying military spouses must be enrolled, accepted, or pending acceptance as full-time or part-time students.
 These benefits only apply at an accredited post-secondary or vocational institution listed in the US Department of Education’s Database of Accredited Post-secondary Institutions.
 Additionally:

-- Student must be registered in DEERS and not already be fully funded elsewhere.
-According to the SEAP official site, “No student can receive funding above the school’s established Cost of Attendance – once all costs are covered, any remaining funds must be returned.”
+- Students must be registered in DEERS and not already be fully funded elsewhere.
+According to the SEAP website, “No student can receive funding above the school’s established Cost of Attendance – once all costs are covered, any remaining funds must be returned.”